SeanGreenbaum/Azure-VMCompute/README.md

 - Admin Password: This is the password of the built in admin account.
 This must be complex.
 - VM SKU: Select the SKU of the VMs from the drop down
 - VM OS: Select the VM OS
--VM OS Build: Use "latest" by default.
+- VM OS Build: Use "latest" by default.
 If need a prior version, use PowerShell to determine the correct build value based on available option in Azure
 `Get-AzVMImage -Location <location> -PublisherName <PublisherName> -Offer <OfferName> -Skus <sku>`
 `Get-AzVMImage -Location EastUS -PublisherName MicrosoftWindowsServer -Offer WindowsServer -Skus 2022-datacenter-smalldisk-g2`
 - Storage Type: StandardHDD, StandardSSD, PremiumSSD